suliemanda/spherical-robot-motion-control/README.md

 # spherical-robot-motion-control
- motion planning and controll of a spherical  robot using Simscape Multibody Our robot is a sphere that contains a pendulum and a sliding mass.
+motion planning and controll of a spherical  robot using Simscape Multibody.

+Our robot is a sphere that contains a pendulum and a sliding mass.
 Moving these two objects leads to a change in the center of mass of the robot along two different axes, which also leads to the movement of the robot.

 The project consists of three subsystems: